EYoung21/AStarDefense/Assets/Scripts/Units/Enemies/IMPLEMENTATION_GUIDE.md

 4. For each ScriptableObject:
    - Set Faction to "Enemy"
    - Drag the appropriate prefab to the "Unit Prefab" field
-   - Save in the "Resources/Units" folder
+   - Save in the "Resources/Units" folder                              //does it matter where in this folder?

 ## Step 2: Set Up Enemy Prefabs